wimols/wimols.github.io/_posts/2000-09-04-life-part-four.md

 # DNA.

-All life, including the simplest form of life, consists of information recorded in <span style="color: blue;">large molecules</span> such as the DNA:
+All life, including the simplest form of life, consists of information recorded in <span style="color: red;">large molecules</span> such as the DNA:
 - This fragile and complex DNA is necessary to <u>send</u> numerous processes into the cell.
 - In addition, DNA has the <u>ability</u> to use that stored information and pass it on to posterity.
 This replication becomes very tangible when we look at reproduction (life).